bolongpa/Covid_Visualization/project-starter/README.md

 ## Proposal presentation

-- [Amar Nath Jha](mailto:jhaa@usc.edu) responsible for transcript of "Story and Goal"
+- [Amar Nath Jha](mailto:jhaa@usc.edu) is responsible for transcript of "Story and Goal"
-- [Bolong Pan](mailto:bolongpa@usc.edu) responsible for sozi slides
+- [Bolong Pan](mailto:bolongpa@usc.edu) is responsible for sozi slides
-- [Che Pai Kung](mailto:chepaiku@usc.edu) responsible for transcript of "Features", "Dataset and Tool", "Data Preprocessing"
+- [Che Pai Kung](mailto:chepaiku@usc.edu) is responsible for transcript of "Features", "Dataset and Tool", "Data Preprocessing"
-- [Yo Shuan Liu](mailto:yoshuanl@usc.edu) responsible for transcript of "Introduction", "Others Work and Example", "Timeline"
+- [Yo Shuan Liu](mailto:yoshuanl@usc.edu) is responsible for transcript of "Introduction", "Others Work and Example", "Timeline"

 ## Final presentation